Rome Travel Guide

 Best Areas to Explore in Rome

-Choose one area per half-day.
-Add your anchor, then fill with nearby stops.
+Choose one area per half-day, then stack nearby sights around it.

 Ancient Rome (Colosseum zone)